MeteoSwiss/metsymb/README.md

 # metsymb

-`metsymb` is a **LaTeX package** that introduces vectorial definitions of official meteorological symbols used by the scientific community.
-At the core of the package lies the `metsymb` **OpenType font**, which can be used and installed on its own.
+metsymb is a **LaTeX package** that introduces vectorial definitions of professional meteorological symbols.
+Individual symbols are first designed using [TikZ](https://www.ctan.org/pkg/pgf).
+They are then bundled into a dedicated font with [FontForge](https://fontforge.org/en-US/), and eventually tied to dedicted LaTeX commands.
+The metsymb **OpenType font** is a side-product that can be used on its own.

+This README contains information about the metsymb source code and repository.

+For the description of the metsymb LateX package, see [this file](https://github.com/MeteoSwiss/metsymb/blob/develop/metsymb/metsymb.pdf).

 ## Table of contents